microsoft/playwright/docs/src/ci.md

                   npx playwright test
 ```
 This will make the pipeline run fail if any of the playwright tests fails.
-If you also want to integrate the test results with Azure DevOps, use `failOnStderr:false` and the built-in `PublishTestResults` task like so:
+If you also want to integrate the test results with Azure DevOps, use the task `PublishTestResults` task like so:
 ```yml
 jobs:
     - deployment: Run_E2E_Tests